WICG/webpackage/README.md

-# Web Packaging Format Status
+# Web Packaging Format

-We're developing a web packaging format in this repository.
+This repository holds the in-progress specification for a web packaging format.
 This format replaces the
 ~~[W3C TAG's Web Packaging Draft](https://w3ctag.github.io/packaging-on-the-web/)~~.
+It will allow people to bundle together the resources that make up a website, so they can be shared offline, either with or without a proof that they came from the original website.

-See the [explainer](explainer.md) for an overview of what the format enables.
+See the [explainer](explainer.md) for an overview of what the format does and how it works.

 Work on this format is happening in both the IETF and the W3C.
 We presented the format to the DISPATCH WG at IETF99, and